Getting to Croatia by Ferry

 Tips for Travelling to Croatia by Ferry from Italy

-If you find yourself in a northern part of the Italian coast (say, Venice) and are looking to get to the southern part of the Croatian coast (say, Split or Dubrovnik), we would advise travelling down the Italian side of the Adriatic rather then the Croatian side.
+If you find yourself in a northern part of the Italian coast (say, Venice) and are looking to get to the southern part of the Croatian coast (say, Split or Dubrovnik), we would advise travelling down the Italian side of the Adriatic rather than the Croatian side.
 This is because you can utilise some of the high(er)-speed train services in Italy (you can look up train timetables on the Trenitalia website) to get to Ancona or Bari to then get a ferry across to Croatia.
 This would be quicker than travelling from Venice to Croatia and then taking a slow bus down the Croatian coast.

 Or, if you’re pressed for time, you can always fly from Venice to Split or Dubrovnik!